Background

 This process, although transparent, carries a significant administrative burden, for drafting recruitment paperwork, short-listing the applicants, and the interview process itself.
 But, because this follows a standardised process, after the template recruitment documents have been developed, they only require minor amendments to tailor them to each new recruitment.

-Because of the WHO report and the subsequent reviews, a programme for inducting GC chairs was developed jointly by NICE’s Centre for Guidelines and NICE’s Public Involvement Programme.
+Because of the WHO report and the subsequent reviews, a programme for inducting GC Chairs was developed jointly by NICE’s Centre for Guidelines and the People and Communities Team at NICE.
 It was specifically tailored to NICE’s needs and the context in which it works.

-At NICE, the chair’s role in supporting the patient/public members of the GC is part of the overall induction programme, and discussion of this is woven into the different sessions.
-This emphasises that patient/public member involvement is an integral part of the guideline development process and of the work of the GC.
-If there were a separate section of the induction programme, specifically focusing on patient/public involvement, it might suggest that patient/public involvement is an ‘added extra’ and not an integral and essential part of the process.
+This emphasises that lay member involvement is an integral part of the guideline development process and of the work of the GC.
+If there were a separate section of the induction programme, specifically focusing on patient/public involvement, there is a risk that patient/public involvement might be seen an ‘added extra’ in the work of the GC and not an integral and essential part of the process.

 - provide an overview of key NICE processes and methods